iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Class reasons are required reasons, instead of being able to enter an empty reason message.

 - Make perm bans a "Forever" until ban date if expires is set to false.

+- Added new punishment type: Mutes!

+- You can now mute a player with the new punishment system.
+(TODO; Work on warns next!)

+- Added /mutelist

+- Many changes, and huge bug fixes to do with /banlist not working properly.

+- You can now check a muted/banned player two ways!

+1. Check using /mutelist <player> for the given muted player or /banlist <player> for the given banned player.

+2. Check using /mutelist for all the muted players or /banlist for all the banned players.

+- Change Player not found UI from Friend Manager to User Management for more professional UI's.

+- You can no longer execute blocked commands whilst being muted.
+We will do much more than this in the future, such as: Disallowing players to write certain things on signs whilst muted, or nothing at all if muted.

+- Added new plugin events: UserCommandEvent, and UserChatEvent.

+* UserCommandEvent: Activates if a player uses a command that's blocked.

+* UserChatEvent: Activates if a player uses the chat whilst muted.

+- Fixed crash when executing /mute.

+- Fixed crash when typing in chat.

+- Fixed server crash when the database is back online, and you chat/leave/execute a command, it'll kick you out of the game, cause an error, and crash the server.
+We've added a way so this no longer happens.
+Which basically is once the database is back online, it'll fetch for all online players, and will reload CustomPlayer::class again.

+- Added [item], where you can showyour items in chat.
+(Inventory support will be coming soon).